 - Off with His Head!: Predictably for the time period, Yvonne warns Pierre that word of their meetings in the court could result in him getting sentenced to the guillotine, but he still risks it.

 - Pimped-Out Dress: The noblewomen's gowns fit the mold of 18th century dresses, being covered with frills and flowers (which isn't that far off from the real dresses of that time, except they were even more decorated).

 - Same Language Dub: Kathy Selden for Lina Lamont.
-Due to Executive Meddling on Lamont's part, Selden's name didn't appear in the credits until during the movie's theatrical re-releases.
+Due to Executive Meddling on Lamont's part, Selden's name didn't appear in the credits when the movie premiered.